 Yale’s Bachelor of Science in Electrical Engineering curriculum prepares students for either immediate entry to an engineering career or graduate study in engineering.
 The B.A. program provides a significant advantage in fields such as medicine, business, law, and public service where a grasp of science and technology is an advantage.
 Both programs emphasize basic theory as well as practical experience and entrepreneurship.

-The largest department at the McCormick School of Engineering, the Department of Electrical Engineering and Computer Science offers a Bachelor of Science in Electrical Engineering which educates students in the fundamentals and applications of electrical engineering.
+Overview Located just outside Chicago on the shores of Lake Michigan, Northwestern University is a top-ranking, private research university.
+The school is committed to providing an intimate educational experience with small class sizes and faculty who welcome undergraduate collaboration.
+Northwestern’s McCormick School of Engineering ranks in the top twenty nationally, with acclaimed programs in Electrical Engineering (U.S. News and World Report).
+Program Features The largest department at the McCormick School of Engineering, the Department of Electrical Engineering and Computer Science offers a Bachelor of Science in Electrical Engineering which educates students in the fundamentals and applications of electrical engineering.
 The program allows sufficient flexibility for students to pursue their individual interests and boasts internationally renowned faculty and state-of-the-art research equipment.
 Students can specialize in a number of tracks, including:

 - Biomedical Systems

 - Circuits and Electronics

 - Communications Systems